Doubt (2008 film): Plot

 In 1964 at a Catholic mass in The Bronx, Father Brendan Flynn gives a homily on doubt.
 The priest notes that like faith, it can be a unifying force.
-Sister Aloysius, the strict principal of the church's parish school, becomes concerned when she sees a boy pull away from him in the courtyard.
-Her sisters are told to be alert to suspicious activity in the school.
+Sister Aloysius, the strict principal of the church's parish school, becomes concerned when she sees a boy pull away from Flynn in the courtyard.
+She orders her sisters be on alert for suspicious activity in the school.

-Sister James, a young and naive teacher, receives a request for Donald Miller, an altar boy and the school's only African-American student, to see Flynn in the rectory.
+Sister James, a young and naïve teacher, receives a request for Donald Miller, an altar boy and the school's only black student, to see Flynn in the rectory.
 He returns to class upset, and she smells alcohol on his breath.
 Later, she sees Flynn placing an undershirt in Donald's locker.
 Reporting her suspicions to Aloysius, she states that such suspicions disquiet her faith.
 Aloysius tells her that addressing wrongdoing causes the taking of a step away from God but in His service.

 Aloysius and James invite Flynn into the office, supposedly to discuss the school's Christmas pageant.
-During their discussion, the women express drastically different perspectives on how the church should function regarding the working class.
-Flynn believes in relating to the parishioners more actively through shared interests and community activities, but Aloysius believes that clear boundaries, which are set by the clergy, facilitate the relationship with the parishioners.
+During their discussion, the two express drastically different perspectives on how the church should function regarding its working-class congregation.
+Flynn believes in relating to parishioners more actively through shared interests and community activities, but Aloysius maintains that clear boundaries, which are set by the clergy, facilitate the relationship with the parishioners.

 Eventually, Aloysius brings up Donald by noting that his race causes him to be at risk of being singled out.
-She states that even Flynn gave him special treatment like their private last week.
+She states that even Flynn gave him special treatment like their private meeting last week.
 He becomes defensive over her insinuations and eventually reveals he called Donald to the rectory because he had been caught drinking sacramental wine.
 Flynn had been keeping it quiet to protect Donald, but now that Aloysius has forced it out, he must be removed as an altar boy.
 James is greatly relieved to hear the explanation.
 Flynn's next homily is on the evils of gossip.